nara3m/shanti/docs/index.md

 ![Image of HTML file with all **Kinase** data points selected](https://github.com/nara3m/shanti/raw/refs/heads/main/img/kinase2.png)

-[!WARNING]
-Remember to clear the search bar if you want to return to original display of all data points
+⚠️ Remember to clear the search bar if you want to return to original display of all data points

 ## 3. Volcano Plot